-- General Introduction to p-Block Elements.
+- General introduction to p-Block elements.

-- Group 13 elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous properties of first element of the group; Boron, some important compounds: borax, boric acids, boron hydrides.
+- Group 13 elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous properties of first element of the group, Boron, some important compounds: borax, boric acids, boron hydrides.
 Aluminium: uses, reactions with acids and alkalies.

-- General 14 elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous behaviour of first element.
+- General 14 elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation of states, trends in chemical reactivity, anomalous behaviour of first element.
 Carbon, allotropic forms, physical and chemical properties: uses of some important compounds: oxides.

 - Important compounds of silicon and a few uses: silicon tetrachloride, silicones, silicates and zeolites, their uses.

 - General introduction, methods of purification qualitative and quantitative analysis.

-- Electronic displacements in a covalent bond: inductive effect, electromeric effect, resonance and hyper conjugation.
+- Electronic displacements in a covalent bond: inductive effect, electromeric effect, resonance and hyperconjugation.

 - Homolytic and heterolytic fission of a covalent bond: free radials, carbocations, carbanions; electrophiles and nucleophiles, types of organic reactions.